AlloysRS/Obscurity/README.md

 **MineTweaker Script Changes:**
 * Flint and Steel is now made with a 2 steel ingots and a piece of flint
 * All quadrum localization, tooltips and name changes are done in the master.zs along with other mod tooltips ect
-* Now a recipe to get early game lava and magma cream
+* Added a recipe to get early game lava and magma cream
 * Added cotton seeds to seeds.zs
 * Removed the chandelier recipe from extrautils
 * Altered some tooltips